General Practices For All Worksites

 - Request from building management a safety data sheet for all chemicals used for cleaning and have them confirm that the building’s cleaning equipment is operational and maintained.

 - Confirm that management inspects and maintains building equipment outside of your control.

 - High touch points and equipment should be regularly wiped down during the day.

-Consider having a designated person in the role of a Compliance Assistant to support in maintaining best practices suitable for your worksite(s).
+Have a designated person in the role of a Compliance Assistant to maintain best practices suitable for your worksite(s).

-○ This individual should be trained on health and safety precautions, policies and procedures related to COVID-19 prevention, infection prevention practices including disinfection, and PPE.
+○ This individual should be trained on health and safety precautions, policies and procedures related to COVID-19 prevention, infection prevention practices, and PPE.

 ○ The designated individual(s) will oversee and monitor physical distancing, symptom monitoring, disinfecting protocols, and PPE compliance.